 What’s the difference between what the public sees and what an architect sees when they look at a building?

-The hotel on the very prominent corner of Touhy and Kilbourn Avenues in Lincolnwood, Illinois used to be the town’s most famous building: The first Hyatt hotel in all of Chicagoland, premiere accommodations, top-notch restaurant.
+The hotel on the very prominent corner of Touhy and Kilbourn Avenues in Lincolnwood, Illinois used to be the town’s most famous building.
+The first Hyatt hotel in all of Chicagoland – premier accommodations, top-notch restaurant.
 It was swank!
 Roberta Flack stayed there.
-Barry Mannilow stayed there.
+Barry Manilow stayed there.
 Perry Como.
 Michael Jordon stayed there on his first night in Chicago.
 Every thirteen year old in the area had their bar mitzvah there.

 But even if you know nothing about the history, everyone in the area knows this hotel.